 The Nomination and Remuneration Committee is responsible for reviewing and reporting on the relative proportion of males and females in the workforce.
-At the end of the financial year ended 30 June 2016, the relative proportion of males and females at Board and Senior Management level and across the Company is detailed below, with the proportion of females in Senior Management positions increasing by 5% compared to the prior period.
+The relative proportion of males and females at Board and Senior Management level and across the Company at the end of the financial year 30 June 2017 is detailed below.

 Male Female

 Board 100% Nil

-Senior Management 87.7% 12.3%
+Senior Management 87.1% 12.9%

-Group 87.8% 12.2%
+Group 87.0% 13.0%

 The Board recognises that mining is a heavily dominated male industry and continually looks at ways to improve the representation of women in its workforce.
-The Board is committed to appointing the best person into any position in the Company and where multiple candidates are capable for any available position, preference will be provided to female candidates.
-In support of this objective, the Company believes that focusing on our Graduate Program is a good way to increase the representation of females in the business who we can develop into our future leaders.
-In this area, it is pleasing to note that for the 2017 Graduate Program, 27% of the applicants were female and of the graduates who were successfully appointed, 44% are female.
-The Board has also determined that it would seek to appoint a female to the Board who is a suitable candidate and has the right skills, experience and expertise when a vacancy arises.
+The Board is committed to appointing the best person into any position in the Company and where multiple candidates are capable for any position, preference will be provided to female candidates.
+In support of this objective, the Board has recently announced the appointment of a female non-executive director, Ms Andrea Hall, effective 1 October 2017.
+In relation to operational roles, the Company believes focusing the Graduate Program is a good way to increase the representation of females in the business who can be developed into our future leaders.
+In this area, it is pleasing to note that for the 2017 Graduate Program, 44% of the graduates who were successfully appointed are female against a target of 30%.